Download the

 data was taken from a real production system

-NEW: Visualization of the execution of
+NEW: Visualization of the execution of the SQL agent jobs.

 Different steps are represented with different colors